OutlawAndy/asteroids/README.md

 This game is in no way complete.

 I have an idea of the features I want to include going forward, but feel free to fork it and do what you like.
 If you do something cool with it and would like to share, feel free to submit a pull request.

+the game is hosted at the github page for this repo: [outlawandy.github.io/asteroids/](http://outlawandy.github.io/asteroids/)

+Go play it!

+oh yeah, instructions...

+`spacebar` to shoot
+`arrow keys` to move;  `up` to accelerate, `down` to decelerate, `left` to veer left, and `right` to veer right. it defaults to `25` asteroids but you can change that with a query parameter. e.g. `?asteroids=100`

+Hope you enjoy!